 The evolution of HTTP has brought significant improvements in performance, security, and reliability.
 Each version of HTTP has addressed the limitations of its predecessors, making the web faster and more efficient.
 As we move towards widespread adoption of HTTP/3, we can expect even better performance and user experiences on the web.

-To stay updated with the latest developments in web technologies, follow us on YouTube, LinkedIn, and Medium.
+To stay updated with the latest developments in web technologies, follow us on LinkedIn and Medium.

 Learn how to build real-time applications using WebSockets in Spring Boot.
 This guide covers both simple WebSocket implementation and STOMP-based messaging, with practical examples of building a chat application.